llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the vector value to be written to memory.
-The second operand is the base pointer for the store, it has the same underlying type as the value operand.
-The third operand is the alignment of the destination location.
+The first argument is the vector value to be written to memory.
+The second argument is the base pointer for the store, it has the same underlying type as the value argument.
+The third argument is the alignment of the destination location.
 It must be a power of two constant integer value.
-The fourth operand, mask, is a vector of boolean values.
-The types of the mask and the value operand must have the same number of vector elements.
+The fourth argument, mask, is a vector of boolean values.
+The types of the mask and the value argument must have the same number of vector elements.

 Semantics: